 Let’s delve into three of these techniques and equip you with the means to skyrocket the influx of traffic to your website.

 It is true that the bulk of SEO still revolves around fetching the right keywords and working around them.

-However, ever since Google’s RankBrain update (and now the BERT Update), the search engine has shifted its focus to understanding user intent.
+However, ever since Google’s RankBrain and the BERT Update, the search engine has shifted its focus to understanding user intent.

 That’s why several websites have indulged in keyword-stuffing in the past and plagued the internet with subpar content.
 Prior to the RankBrain update, such pages were able to occupy top spots in several searches.